sayalivadya1654-cell/ImageClassification-/README.md

 # ImageClassification-
-It classify images into anemic or not anemic and give prediction
+It classify images using support vector machine into anemic or not anemic and give prediction